himanshu31shr/labelMerger/KNOWLEDGE_BASE.md

    - Use `papaparse` for parsing CSV files.
    - Validate and sanitize input data before processing.

+5. **Transaction Analytics**:
+   - Use the `TransactionAnalyticsPage` for uploading and analyzing transaction data.
+   - Ensure the `TransactionAnalysisService` is used for processing and summarizing transaction data.
+   - Validate uploaded CSV files for correct formatting and required fields.
+   - Use the price management modal to update product prices dynamically.

 ---

 ## 4. Testing Guidelines